reimagined/resolve/docs/tutorial.md

 import routes from './routes'

-// The 'conext' object contains data required by the 'resolve-react-hooks'.
+// The 'conext' object contains metadata required by the 'resolve-react-hooks'
-// library to communicate with the reSolve backend. const entryPoint = (context) => {
+// library to connect to the reSolve backend. const entryPoint = (context) => {
   const appContainer = document.createElement('div')
   document.body.appendChild(appContainer)